mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 the config files.
 That was a lot of information, so take a deep breath.
 We're about to put all this into action.

+..  _buildc_cmake_build:

 Building with CMake
 -------------------------------------

+CMake offers a *lot* of options, even from the command line.
+We won't go into most of those - the official documents can help with that - but we *will* discuss the ones relevant to us.

+We can build our CMake project on Mac or Linux using the following commands.
+These particular commands must be run from the same directory as :path:`CMakeLists.txt`, but you could apply the concepts and build the project elsewhere.

+..  code-block:: bash

+    $ cmake -E make_directory build_temp/Debug

+One of CMake's biggest benefits is that it offers portable commands like :code:`make_directory` which automatically perform the action as appropriate to the system you're on.
+In this case, we're creating a new folder for our temporary files.

+We run any CMake command via :code:`cmake -E`.

+..  code-block:: bash

+    $ cmake -E chdir build_temp/Debug cmake ../.. -G"Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug -DCONFIG_FILENAME=default

+The command :code:`chdir` runs the given line of command-line code from the specified path.
+In this case, we want to run the command from within the directory we created a moment ago.

+Let's break down the command in question. :code:`../..` is the path to the :code:`CMakeLists.txt` we're using. :code:`-G"Unix Makefiles"` specifies what we're making - in this case, the Makefiles for building our code on a Unix system.

+Any flag starting with :code:`-D` is **D**efining a CMake variable.
+This is where we define those last few undefined variables we use in :path:`CMakeLists.txt`.
+In this case, we are setting :code:`CMAKE_BUILD_TYPE` to :code:`Debug`, and :code:`CONFIG_FILENAME` to :code:`default` (thereby using the configuration file :code:`default.config`).

+Once the build files have been generated, we're ready to build!

+..  code-block:: bash

+    $ cmake -E chdir build_temp/Debug make debug

+This runs the :code:`make debug` in the directory we generated our build files into.
+This is when the compiling and linking actually occurs.

+That's it!

+We could obviously compile the :code:`Release` target by using the flag :code:`-DCMAKE_BUILD_TYPE=Release` in that second command.
+We could also define other variables, including the custom variables we use in our :path:`CMakeLists.txt`.
+For example, :code:`-DARCH=32` would request a 32-bit build, and :code:`-DSAN=address` would ask the compiler to use AddressSanitizer.

+..  _buildc_cmake_build_compiler:

+Selecting a Compiler
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Ideally, you should configure your compilers following the tutorial in our Network Documentation, thereby allowing you to use :code:`sudo update-alternatives` to switch them.
+However, if you don't want to do this, you can also override which compiler the system uses.

+To select a C compiler, use the terminal command...

+..  code-block:: bash

+    export CC=/usr/bin/gcc

+...where you specify the absolute path to the compiler you want.

+Similarly, you can change the C++ compiler using...

+..  code-block:: bash

+    export CXX=/usr/bin/g++

+If you've set these previously, and you want to start using :code:`sudo update-alternatives`, run the following.

+..  code-block:: bash

+    export CC=/usr/bin/cc
+    export CXX=/usr/bin/c++

 Simplifying with Makefiles
 =====================================